 The Organization maintains bank deposits that, at times, may exceed the Federal Deposit Insurance Corporation (FDIC) limits.
-At June 30, 2016 and 2015, the Organization had bank deposits in excess of FDIC limits in the amounts of \$89,644 and \$182,318, respectively.
+There were no deposits in excess of FDIC limits at June 30, 2017.
+At June 30, 2016, the Organization had bank deposits in excess of FDIC limits of \$89,644.

-4. Marketable investment
+4. Marketable investments